joaquinmurcia/monitempo/README.md

 - Time entries: the thing you actually start and stop tracking manually.
 Exported in csv
 - Timeline: the app and website activity.
 This is what we are interested in.
 Exported in json

+Problems:
+- Lacks automatic categorization of activities
+- Does not seem to track idle time from computer at all

 ### TODOs

 - [ ] Install and track in work computer and phone, too